llvm/llvm-blog-www/content/posts/2021-01-05-stack-clash-protection.md

 ## Current status

-Firefox nightly on Linux is now compiled with the stack-clash-option from December 15st 2020.
-We have not seen any regressions since it landed.
+Firefox nightly on Linux is now compiled with the stack-clash-option from January 8st 2021.
+We have not detected any regressions since it landed.
 If everything goes well, this change should ship with Firefox 86 (planned for mid february 2021).